tmgthb/Autonomous-Agents/README.md

 [Generative agent-based modeling with actions grounded in physical, social, or digital space using Concordia](https://arxiv.org/abs/2312.03664)

 - Concordia-library: Simulation environment made of multiple agents and Grand Master (GM) inspired by the Dungeons and Dragons game.
 - Agents consume observations and GM agent actions.
+Agent produces actions and GM event statements (such as physical grounding).
-- Agent produces actions and GM event statements (such as physical grounding).
+- Includes long and short term memory, which include state of the world.

 ---